-Botanical Facts: The Swedish Consul in Spain, Klas Alstroemer had seeds of this species brought to Europe in 1754.
+Botanical facts: The Swedish Consul in Spain, Klas Alstroemer had seeds of this species brought to Europe in 1754.
 Carl Linnaeus, a friend of Alstroemer, subsequently named the species after him.
-Alstroemeria is native to the moutains of Peru and Bolivia.
+Alstroemeria is native to the mountains of Peru and Bolivia.

 Design notes: With multiple blooms on the end of each stem, Alstroemeria is a great flower to add more value to any arrangement.
 The colors of Alstroemeria mix beautifully with Asiatic lilies.